sshakeel/SmashingConf-RWD-Workshop/README.md

-# Workshop files
+#### Workshop files
 - https://github.com/ahume/responsive-roadtrip

 # Gaudian Responsive Strategy
-Guardian started with a brand new mobile only site started working up from there
+- Guardian started with a brand new mobile only site
+- started working up from there

-# Mobile first design
+### Mobile first design
 - simplify
 - prioritize
 - stealth design
 - core html content first
 - core styles first

-# SEO
+### SEO
-- Redirect performanace -> SEO complexity
+- Redirect performance leads to SEO complexity
+- Interesting claim.
+Did not receive a lot of details on this.
+Need to research this more.

 # RWD Approaches